Replacement Covers and Cushions for Furniture Made by Comfy 1/Creative Comfort

 $32 per pair of arm pillows;

-for firmer or softer than standard or for "loose fill" or "puffy" filling, add $1.30 per inch of length for either seats or backs, or $2.60 per inch for both.
+For firmer or softer than standard or for "loose fill" or "puffy" filling, add $1.30 per inch of length for either seats or backs, or $2.60 per inch for both.
+(Note: Firmer seats without firmer backs are likely to be incompatible.)

 For 3"-deeper seat cushions, add $10 per cushion.